-7.093 In anticipation that there might be a need to allocate some new sites for housing, local landowners were invited (at an early stage in the Neighbourhood Plan preparation), to put forward sites for housing development.
-In addition, a number of other potential development sites were identified by the

-Neighbourhood Plan Steering Group, including some which could yield particular benefits for the local community.
+7.082 In anticipation that there might be a need to allocate some new sites for housing, local landowners were invited (at an early stage in the Neighbourhood Plan preparation), to put forward sites for housing development.
+In addition, a number of other potential development sites were identified by the Neighbourhood Plan Steering Group, including some which could yield particular benefits for the local community.
 In all, 31 potential sites were identified.

-7.094 Those potential sites were then evaluated using a set of criteria which are based on established planning practice and sustainability principles.
+7.083 Those potential sites were then evaluated using a set of criteria which are based on established planning practice and sustainability principles.
 The site evaluation process is outlined in Appendix 2.
-The highest scoring sites where the landowner is willing to proceed with a development scheme and which would provide the type of housing required and accord with other policies in this Plan, are allocated for development in policies RNP19 - RNP21 below.
+The highest scoring sites where the landowner is willing to proceed with a development scheme and which would provide the type of housing required and accord with other policies in this Plan, are allocated for development in policies RNP18 - RNP20 below.

-7.095 These allocated sites are either fully or partially outside the settlement policy boundaries.
-The East Hampshire

-District Local Plan Joint Core Strategy does not normally permit residential development outside of settlement policy boundaries, but its policies CP10 and CP14 allow a Neighbourhood Plan exceptionally to allocate a site for residential development outside them if it would provide affordable housing for local people and there is a proven local affordable housing need, or if there is demonstrable community support.
+7.084 These allocated sites are either fully or partially outside the settlement policy boundaries.
+The East Hampshire District Local Plan Joint Core Strategy does not normally permit residential development outside of settlement policy boundaries, but its policies CP10 and CP14 allow a Neighbourhood Plan exceptionally to allocate a site for residential development outside them if it would provide affordable housing for local people and there is a proven local affordable housing need, or if there is demonstrable community support.
 Policy CP14 adds that an element of market housing may be permitted on affordable housing sites, but will make up no more than 30% of the total dwellings on the site.
 Self-build enables people to build their own homes, or have them custom-built to their own specification, so it is another way of providing affordable housing for local people.
+The approach to new housing in this Plan is based on the adopted development plan (the Local Plan: Joint Core Strategy 2014 and the Allocations Plan 2016).
+The Parish Council will monitor the progress of the emerging East Hampshire Local Plan 2017-2036.
+Once that Plan is adopted it will consider the need for a review of the neighbourhood plan in general terms, and to assess its ongoing relationship to the newly-adopted Local Plan on housing delivery in the neighbourhood area in particular

-Provision is made for about 68 new dwellings in Ropley Parish in the period 2016 to 2028 which will be delivered by:
+Approximately 68 new dwellings will be provided in the neighbourhood area between 2016 and 2028.
+They will be delivered by:

-- the implementation of allocations within the East Hampshire District Local Plan; Housing and Employment Allocations; - the sites allocated in policies RNP19 RNP21 below.
+- the implementation of allocations within the East Hampshire District Local Plan; Housing and Employment Allocations; - the development of Land off Hale Close (RNP18), the Chequers Inn site (RNP19) and land off Petersfield Road (RNP20)

-RNP19: PROPOSED HOUSING SITE OFF HALE CLOSE
+RNP18: PROPOSED HOUSING SITE OFF HALE CLOSE

-7.096 Land adjacent to Hale Close, to the rear of Church Street, was the highest scoring site in the site assessment (see Appendix 2).
-About 0.6 hectares of this land is allocated in Policy RNP19 below to accommodate eleven affordable homes (a mix of homes for rent and sale) and three market price houses.
-In association with this housing development, about 0.6 hectare of land will be allocated for a church car park and other community uses (see policy RNP24).
+7.085 Land adjacent to Hale Close, to the rear of Church Street, was the highest scoring site in the site assessment (see Appendix 2).
+About 0.6 hectares of this land is allocated in Policy RNP18 below to accommodate eleven affordable homes (a mix of homes for rent and sale) and three market price houses.
+In association with this housing development, about 0.6 hectare of land will be allocated for a church car park and other community uses (see policy RNP22).
 Both parcels of land are in the same ownership, and the landowner is supportive of the combined proposal.

-7.097 The three market price houses are necessary to make the overall development scheme financially viable.
+7.086 The three market price houses are necessary to make the overall development scheme financially viable.
 This is in line with the advice set out in Paragraph 54 in the National Planning Policy Framework.
 The three represent 21% of all the homes to be built on the site, which is less than the 30% maximum specified in the Joint Core Strategy policy CP14.